puppetlabs/puppet-docs/source/puppet/4.9/hiera_config_yaml_5.md

     In the global layer, you can optionally set the datadir to an absolute path.
 * `options` --- A hash, with any backend-specific options (other than `datadir`) required by your backend.
 In the v3 config, this would have been in a top-level key named after the backend.

-    You can use normal strings as keys; Hiera will automatically convert them to symbols for the backend.
+    You can use normal strings as keys; Hiera automatically converts them to symbols for the backend.

 The following example shows roughly equivalent v3 and v5 hiera.yaml files using legacy backends: